Mountain goat relocation begins in Olympic National Park

 “We will have removed an exotic species that has impacts on fragile ecosystems,” said park Superintendent Sarah Creachbaum.

 By the time the mountain goats reach their new home in the Cascades, they will have traveled by helicopter, truck and ferry.
-Volunteer drivers have been shuttling the goats east in refrigerated trucks to several sites in the North Cascades, where the Washington Department of Fish & Wildlife is in charge of efforts to deposit they goats in new homes.
+Volunteer drivers have been shuttling the goats east in refrigerated trucks to several sites in the North Cascades, where the Washington Department of Fish & Wildlife is in charge of efforts to deposit the goats in new homes.

 Near Stillaguamish Peak Tuesday, the agency and its partners managed to relocate 11 goats.
-For most of the creatures, a helicopter swooped in and picked up their crates, two at a time, before dropping them off in the alpine.
-When the weather turned and poor visibility stopped the helicopter from flying, other goats were driven to a lower elevation location nearby.
+For most of the creatures, a helicopter swooped in and picked up their crates, two at a time, before dropping them off at a high elevation.
+When the weather turned and poor visibility stopped the helicopter from flying, other goats were driven to a lower location nearby.

 Once free, animals galloped from their crates dazed and somewhat bewildered by the ordeal and their new home.